A Lesson to Learn: VerifyMe Inc. (VRME)

-VerifyMe Inc. (NASDAQ:VRME) went up by 21.94% from its latest closing price compared to the recent 1-year high of $4.36.
-The company’s stock price has collected -4.85% of loss in the last five trading sessions.
+VerifyMe Inc. (NASDAQ:VRME) went up by 17.35% from its latest closing price compared to the recent 1-year high of $4.36.
+The company’s stock price has collected 11.65% of gains in the last five trading sessions.

 Is It Worth Investing in VerifyMe Inc. (NASDAQ :VRME) Right Now?